Delicious and Healthy Food at Oriental Pearl Restaurant

 Five out of Five for Hu Tieu - Noodle Soups

-Ben Lee is the very youthful in appearance, owner and operator of Oriental Pearl Restaurant.
-His family has two other restaurants in New Jersey, which is ran by his father-in-law and wife named Lillie.
+Ben Lee is very youthful in appearance, owner and operator of Oriental Pearl Restaurant.
+His family has two other restaurants in New Jersey, which is run by his father-in-law and wife named Lillie.
 Ben describes #Vietnamese food as, "eating fresh garden vegetables."
 He explained how 50 pounds of beef bones are used to create the broth for the #Pho' and Hu Tieu Noodle Soups.
-Such ingredients as ginger, scallions, basil and other seasonings are added.
+Such ingredients as ginger, scallions, basil, and other seasonings are added.
 "After the soup comes to a boil, it is brought to the customer's table where meats are added such as shrimps, scallops, pork or beef.
-Separate sides are also included such as stuff like, fresh mint, bean sprouts, jalapeno peppers, limes and chives.
+Separate sides are also included such as stuff like fresh mint, bean sprouts, jalapeno peppers, limes, and chives.
 Vietnamese cooking is not saucy like Chinese food which uses soy and fish sauces," said Lee.
-With a boyish grin, he also admitted that, "Authentic Vietnamese food consist of little grease or fat.
+With a boyish grin, he also admitted that "Authentic Vietnamese food consist of little grease or fat.
 That is one of the reasons you do not see a lot of overweight Vietnamese people."
 Most people in his country are generally very thin in weight.

 Ben's Previous Life in Vietnam